wp-plugins/wp-geshi-highlight/readme.txt

     $ dd if=/dev/zero of=image.ext3 bs=1M count=10000 oflag=append conv=notrunc
 </pre>`

+This is all you need to do.
 Right, it is that simple!
 Isn't that cool?

 Be sure to also check out the reference documentation for all available options.
 You can find it on the [plugin's website](https://gehrcke.de/wp-geshi-highlight).
 Note that more usage examples can be found on the [demo website](https://gehrcke.de/wp-geshi-highlight-demo/).

-**IV) Issues:**
+**• Issues:**

-Many websites have used this plugin for years, and it seems to serve its purpose quite well.
+Many websites have used this plugin for years, and it seems to serve its purpose very well.
 Most issues so far were style-related.
 If you find an issue, please let me know: drop a [mail](mailto:jgehrcke@googlemail.com) or leave a [comment](http://gehrcke.de/wp-geshi-highlight).

-**V) Theme compatibility of the default style sheet:**
+**• Theme compatibility of the default style sheet:**

 The default style sheet was tested with recent versions of all official themes (Twenty Ten to Twenty Fifteen), and with a large range of non-official themes such as Vantage, Customizr, ColorWay, Zerif Lite, Responsive, Storefront, Virtue, evolve, Make, Sparkling, Spacious, Enigma, Sydney, Point, Interface, SinglePage.

 Certain themes might define styles with a high specificity that negatively affect the visual code block appearance.
-It is difficult to impossible to anticipate all these cases in advance, so I expect this to happen in rare cases (the past has proven that these things happend).
+It is difficult to impossible to anticipate all these cases in advance, so I expect this to happen in rare cases (the past has proven that these things happen).
 So, I need you to look out for these situations, and please report them!

 == Installation ==
 1. Upload the `wp-geshi-highlight` directory to the `/wp-content/plugins` directory.